O’Neill ‘deeply sorry’ for damage to charity as she faces MLAs on McMonagle row

 Ms O’Neill repeated her insistence that she did not know McMonagle had attended a Donate for Daithi event at which she was present in February 2023 hosted by the British Heart Foundation.

-She said: “My sole focus was on Daithi (Mac Gabhann) and supporting the family through the works of the campaign and I was not aware that Michael McMonagle was at this event, and I had no knowledge either that he had gained employment with the British Heart Foundation.”
+She said: “My sole focus was on Daithi (Daithi Mac Gabhann – a young Belfast boy in need of a heart transplant) and supporting the family through the works of the campaign and I was not aware that Michael McMonagle was at this event, and I had no knowledge either that he had gained employment with the British Heart Foundation.”

 Ms O’Neill then told MLAs she had since established that the charity had contacted her party’s then HR manager last year, after McMonagle was charged.